Stone Age art in Germany tells of our ancestors' creativity – DW – 08/06/2024

 Stone Age art in Germany tells of our ancestors' creativityAugust 6, 2024

-Does the cradle of modern European man lie in southwestern Germany's Swabian Jura?
+Does the cradle of modern European humanity lie in southwestern Germany's Swabian Jura?
 That's the conclusion drawn by archaeologists in light of discoveries made there of several 40,000-year-old figurines carved from mammoth ivory.

 Archaeological sensation